 - Third-party tested

-- Available in five flavors, relatively tasty
+- Available in six flavors, relatively tasty

-What I Disliked:
+What I Disliked

 - The “Love It” guarantee, only allows you to return products for store credit, not a refund

-- No free shipping (must purchase 2+ pouches to get free shipping).
+- No free shipping (must purchase 2+ pouches to get free shipping)

 - Low in calories for a meal-replacement shake